Home

 If you like World War II historical fiction, I have written a book called Hearts of War about a Nisei soldier who served in the Military Intelligence Service and a woman who served in the Women Army Corps.
 In writing this book, I wanted to bring an unknown aspect of history to light.
 Available on Amazon or Kindle and I appreciate any reviews!

-Friday the 13th - Superstitions - Reading Comprehension Scavenger Hunt - ESL B1 - B2
+Flu Season Tips - Staying Healthy - Reading Comprehension Scavenger Hunt - ESL - B1-B2

 By Miss Clever Cookie

-Looking for a Friday the thirteenth-themed, engaging and informative reading comprehension activity about superstitions and their origin?
+Looking for a winter-themed, engaging and informative reading comprehension activity full of useful tips on how to stay healthy during flu season?
 This scavenger hunt is designed to help students practice skim reading, looking for context clues, and learn some useful vocabulary.

 It’s perfect for EFL / ESL students at the B1/B2 level and can also be used for native English classes at grade levels 5 - 7.
-With low prep, just print and hang, it contains 10 reading passages about superstitions and Friday the 13th.
+With low prep, just print and hang, it contains 10 tips on how to stay healthy during flu season.

 The scavenger hunt is designed so that students have to revisit and reread the reading passages multiple times when looking for code words.
 The answer to each question is located on a different reading passage card.
 Once students have answered all the questions, they unscramble the letters to reveal the final answer - the name of the murderer.